 USER - Please read the following.
-Failure to comply could result in severe personal injury, death or substantial property damage.
+Failure to comply could result in severe personal injury, death or substantial property damage. • This manual is for use only by your qualified

-- This manual is for use only by your qualified heating installer/service technician. - Please see the User's Information Manual for your reference. - Have the boiler serviced by a qualified service technician, at least annually.
+- Ihis manual is for use only by your qualified heating installer/service technician. - Please see the User's Information Manual for your reference. - Have the boiler serviced by a qualified service technician, at least annually.